-For the preservation of skewness the algorithm becomes slightly more complex because of repetition as described in section 5.
-The different forms and methods of the proposed framework for coupling stochastic models of different timescales are demonstrated through a simple numerical example involving two locations and two lower-level variables per period.
-The higher- and lower-level models used are those of (2) and (3), respectively (we note that models (2) and (3) are not fully compatible with one another).
+For the preservation of skewness the algorithm becomes slightly more complex due to repetition as described in section 5.

+The different forms and methods of the proposed framework for coupling stochastic models of different time scales are demonstrated through a simple numerical example involving two locations and two lower-level variables per period.
+The higher- and lower-level models used are those of equations (2) and (3), respectively (we remind that models (2) and (3) are not fully compatible one another).
 Several sets of model parameters were examined; here we present the results of a representative case with the parameter set shown in Table 1.

-The following forms of the coupling transformation were examined: (1) full transformation, multivariate mode, as in section 3.4 (F/M); (2) full coupling transformation, single variate mode, that is, transformation applied separately to each location, as in section 3.3 (F/S); (3) transformation without link to the higher-level variable of the next period, as in section 3.2, but in multivariate mode (N+/M); (4) transformation without link to the lower-level variables of the previous period, multivariate mode (N-/M); (5) simplified transformation, single variate mode, as in section 3.1 (S/S); and (6) modified simplified transformation, single variate mode (S1/S).
-The modification in item 6 of the above list (in comparison to item 5) consists of using the value of the last lower-level variable of the previous period for initialization of the PAR(1) model (3) in each period, although this is not used by the coupling transformation.
+The following forms of the coupling transformation were examined:

+- 1. Full transformation, multivariate mode; as in subsection 3.4 (symbolically: F/M). - 2.
+Full coupling transformation, single variate mode, i.e., transformation applied separately to each location; as in subsection 3.3 (symbolically: F/S). - 3.
+Transformation without link to the higher-level variable of the next period, as in subsection 3.2, but in multivariate mode (symbolically: N+/M). - 4.
+Transformation without link to the lower-level variables of the previous period, multivariate mode (symbolically: N-/M). - 5.
+Simplified transformation, single variate mode; as in subsection 3.1 (symbolically: S/S). - 6.
+Modified simplified transformation, single variate mode (symbolically: S1/S).

+The modification in item 6 of the above list (in comparison to item 5) consists of using the value of the last lower-level variable of the previous period for initialization the PAR(1) model (3) in each period, although this is not used by the coupling transformation.

-For comparison, results of the noncoupled lower-level model (NC) are also presented.
-In all cases the model generated synthetic series of 10,000 periods, from which the sample statistics were computed and compared to the theoretical values.
+For comparison, results of the non-coupled lower-level model (symbolically: NC) are also presented.
+In all cases the model generated synthetic series of 10 000 periods, from which the sample statistics were computed and compared to the theoretical values.

-In Figure 2 we compare the marginal statistics (means, standard deviations, and coefficients of skewness) of all lower-level variables, obtained by the different transformation forms, to their theoretical values.
-As anticipated, all forms of coupled models preserved perfectly the means and standard deviations, but no form preserved the coefficients of skewness (apart, of course, from the noncoupled model).
-Figure 3 shows the temporal correlation coefficients of the lower-level variables with previous lower-level variables and current and next higherlevel variables, as derived by the various forms of the coupling transformation for the test application.
-We observe that only the full transformation form, either in multivariate or singlevariate mode (F/M or F/S), has a perfect behavior in preserving all these correlations.
-Transformation form N+/M fails to reproduce some of the correlations with higher-level variables of next period; also, it has a lower performance in preserving correlations with previous lower-level variables.
-Transformation forms N-/M and S/S exhibit a poor behavior in preserving correlations with previous lower-level variables (particularly, those of previous period); the situation is improved with model S1/M. Also, both simplified models (S/S and S1/S) fail to reproduce the correlations with next higher-level variables.
+In Figure 2 we compare the marginal statistics (means, standard deviations and coefficients of skewness) of all lower-level variables, obtained by the different transformation forms, to their theoretical values.
+As anticipated, all forms of coupled models preserved perfectly the means and standard deviations but no form preserved the coefficients of skewness (apart, of course, from the non-coupled model).
+Figure 3 shows the temporal correlation coefficients of the lower-level variables with previous lower-level variables and current and next higher-level variables, as derived by the various forms of the coupling transformation for the test application.
+We observe that only the full transformation form, either in multivariate or single-variate mode (F/M, F/S) has a perfect behavior in preserving all these correlations.
+Transformation form N+/M fails to reproduce some of the correlations with higher-level variables of next period; also, it has a lower performance in preserving correlations with previous lower-level variables (particularly, those of previous in preserving correlations with previous lower-level variables (particularly, those of previous lower-level variables).

+period); the situation is improved with model S1/M. Also, both simplified models (S/S, S1/S) fail to reproduce the correlations with next higher-level variables.
 Figure 4 shows the lag-zero cross-correlation coefficients attained by the various transformation forms.
-As anticipated, the multivariate forms (F/M, N+/M, and N-/M) performed very well, whereas single-variate models (F/S, S/S, and S1/S) failed to preserve cross correlations.
+As anticipated, the multivariate forms (F/M, N+/M, N-/M) performed very well whereas single-variate models (F/S, S/S, S1/S) failed to preserve cross-correlations.